democode123/UNI-IQA/README.md

 Compute SRCC/PLCC after nonlinear mapping: result_analysis.m
 Compute fidelity loss: eval_fidelity.m

-# Links to download the NI and SCI datasets used in the experiment
+# the NI and SCI datasets  used in the experiment
 NI datasets: LIVE, CSIQ, KADID-10K, TID2013, LIVE-Challenge and KonIQ- 10K
 SCI datasets: SIQAD and SCID
+(We will present links to download this datasets for training and testing.)

 # Notice